samot-gc/musings/papers/RL Algorithms- Overview.md

 I found some lectures/courses useful.

--   Sergey Levine's [Deep RL course](https://rail.eecs.berkeley.edu/deeprlcourse/) is clear and in-depth; see, particularly, Lectures 5 and 9 on *(Advanced) Policy Gradients*
+-   Sergey Levine's [Deep RL course](https://rail.eecs.berkeley.edu/deeprlcourse/) is clear and in-depth; see, particularly, Lectures 5 and 9 on *(Advanced) Policy Gradients*.
 -   Pieter Abbeel's [Foundations of Deep RL](https://www.youtube.com/playlist?list=PLwRJQ4m4UJjNymuBM9RdmB3Z9N5-0IlY0) provides a decent overview, but the details are often fuzzy; see, particularly, Lectures 3 and 4 on *Policy Gradients* and *TRPO & PPO*.
 -   John Schulman covers policy gradients, TRPO and PPO in a single [Deep RL Bootcamp lecture](https://www.youtube.com/watch?v=xvRrgxcpaHY)—but somewhat runs out of time when covering clipping.